 Prepare the homemade chicken stock.

 Pour the rest of the stock to beet mixture and bring to a boil.
 Add the cabbage and cook until it is soft.
-Them add cooked chicken, adjust the seasonings and cook for few more minutes more.
-Ladle the borscht into bowls and serve with fresh herbs, egg and toasted bread.
+Add cooked chicken, adjust the seasonings and cook for few more minutes more.
+Ladle the borscht into bowls and serve with fresh herbs, egg, and toasted bread.